5 (6 Reviews)

 • 🛕 Walk through Tabo Monastery — founded in 996 AD, the Ajanta of the Himalayas

-• 🏯 Tour Key Monastery — the largest and most iconic monastery in Spiti Valley
+• 🏯 Key Monastery — the largest and most iconic monastery in Spiti Valley

 • 📮 Post a letter from Hikkim — the world's highest post office at 4,440 m